 If you have a boat, or a rented one, you can simply motor over, drop anchor just offshore, and come and go to the island as you please.

-The Shell Island Shuttle, operated out of St. Andrews State Park, is the most convenient and affordable way to go.
-In spring and summer the shuttle runs daily on the half hour from 9 a.m. to 5 p.m., and on the hour in the fall.
+The Shell Island Shuttle, is the most convenient and affordable way to go.
+In spring and summer, the shuttle runs daily on the half hour from 9 a.m. to 5 p.m., and on the hour in the fall.
 There is no shuttle in the late fall and winter.
-Adults fares are $16.95, children 12 and under are cost $8.95 (infants ride free).
 Though you should plan on bringing what you need with you, if you visit between Memorial Day and Labor Day, the shuttle offers beach accessories and snacks for sale when you buy your tickets.

 As luck will have it, Panama City Beach has some of the best fishing along the entire Gulf Coast.
 You can cast a line from the shore or right from the back of your charter or pontoon boat.

 Getting a fishing license is easy.
 You can purchase it from sporting goods stores or online (myfwc.com/license) and by phone (888-FISH-FLORIDA).
 The license fee is typically included in the price if you reserve a fishing charter.

 Shell Island is big on nature and low on commercial trappings - you won't find concession stands, restroom facilities, picnic pavilions or trash receptacles.
-So, when you come, be prepared and plan to bring containers or bags so that you can take out everything you brought in.
+So, when you come, be prepared and plan to bring containers or bags to take out everything you brought in.

 What to Know Before You Go